 Somehow I made it through the night.
 The break of dawn found me getting out of bed, reaching for my glasses…What?
 I thought I put them on the nightstand.
 Hmm… Since I didn’t feel like searching for them, I grabbed my spare pair and headed downstairs.
 Now the extra pair does very little to help me, but I figured they were better than nothing.

 I grabbed my coffee, put in a little sugar, then a swig of Hazelnut creamer, my favorite, and headed the few feet to the tv room.
 My husband was watching the news and reading the Saturday morning newspaper when I shared my story about my missing glasses.
 He looked up and just shook his head.
 Rick knows me all too well.
-I miss place my glasses a few times a year.
 Thank goodness I know a Saint who lives in heaven who must chuckle each time I call his name.

-Well, it took we twice as long to read the articles.
+Well, it took us twice as long to read the articles.
 And as the print seemed to get smaller, I started creating my own stories all with happy endings.